-1. Legal: The unlawful possession, use, or distribution of a controlled sub-stance or alcohol on the college premises or as a part of any college activity is prohibited.
-Students and

-- employees who unlawfully manufacture, distribute, dispense, possess, or use a controlled substance or alcohol will be subject to disciplinary procedures consistent with applicable laws, rules, regulations, and collective bargaining agreements. - 2.
+- 1. Legal: The unlawful possession, use, or distribution of a controlled sub-stance or alcohol on the college premises or as a part of any college activity is prohibited.
+Students and employees who unlawfully manufacture, distribute, dispense, possess, or use a controlled substance or alcohol will be subject to disciplinary procedures consistent with applicable laws, rules, regulations, and collective bargaining agreements. - 2.
 Institutional: The unlawful possession or use of any drug in any degree may result in sanctions as outlined in Article VI of the Student Handbook.
 Incidents are reviewed individually and students may be held accountable by both University Police and College Judicial Affairs for violations.
 Depending on severity and the circumstances of a case, College Judicial Affairs staffs have some discretion and options.
 Using their knowledge of a case and judgment, sanctions assigned are generally consistent with this progression: - First offense.
 Student Development Module A student may be directed to complete one or more development modules by a specific deadline.
 Campus Probation Campus Probation jeopardizes housing privileges [residency and visitation in Residence Halls].
 The sanction emphasizes that future violations may result in more serious disciplinary action including expulsion from the Residence Halls or the College. - Second offense.
 Extended Campus Probation or College Probation.
 College Probation jeopardizes continued attendance at SUNY Morrisville.
 Again, the sanction emphasizes that future violations may result in more serious disciplinary action including expulsion from the Residence Halls or the College.

-Referral for Alcohol Assessment and Education Services (RAAES) and/or Referral for Drug Assessment and Education Services (RDAES), by a specific deadline.
-Such referrals require a student to report to the Student Health and Counseling Services Center for a consultation with a counselor regarding substance use. - Third offense.
+• Third offense.
 Residence Hall Expulsion and/or College Probation.
 Residence Hall Expulsion carries a ban from all Residence Halls and no refund of housing charges.